BingusBoingus-Developer-Team/BingusBoingus/.github/ISSUE_TEMPLATE/question.md

 ---
-name: Custom issue template
+name: Question
-about: Describe this issue template's purpose here.
+about: I have a question about the bots functionality.
 title: ''
 labels: discussion, question
 assignees: ''
 ---

-**My Question is:*
+\*_My Question is:_
 Your Question about BingusBoingus.

 **What I've tried so far**